 Once you’ve had a mouse in the house, you may find yourself willing to do just about anything to make sure it never happens again.
 Taking matters into your own hands with natural do-it-yourself (DIY) pest control can be a safe and effective way to get rid of mice and other household pests.

 Unfortunately, searching for “the best way to get rid of mice” on the internet is likely to leave you with more questions than answers.
 The trick is figuring out what information you can trust enough to try for yourself.
 Getting a cat, using dryer sheets or mothballs, and peppermint oil are a few of the most common recommendations for repelling rats or getting rid of mice.

 DIY mouse control

-Having a cat is not for everyone, and there is no guarantee your cat would be motivated to interrupt his cat nap to catch a mouse anyway.
+Having a cat is not for everyone.
+Besides, there is no guarantee your cat would be motivated to interrupt his cat nap to catch a mouse anyway.
 Dryer sheets contain questionable chemicals, have a short-lived fragrance, and deliver inconsistent results.
-Mothballs are made from harmful chemicals that are known to cause health problems -- especially for children and pets.
+Mothballs are made from harmful chemicals that are known to cause health problems — especially for children and pets.
 Peppermint oil might seem like the perfect solution since it has a pleasant smell and is easy to DIY, but like the other suggestions, the results of using peppermint oil for mice have been unpredictable.